StarCrusher96/Kerbal-Star-Systems-2/README.md

 > Software like Photoshop Generative Fill, Grand Designer, and Substance Designer are used to speed up iteration and detailing.
 > These are **support tools only**, all final assets are hand-crafted, remade from scratch, or created with properly licensed resources.
 > Nothing in KSS2 is “AI-dumped” or unlicensed; everything is original work or explicitly permitted.
+> The creative direction, design, and final execution are always human-made.

 >KSS2 remains committed to transparency, originality, and respect for other creators’ work.